 A Safe Haven for Threatened and Endangered Species

 When animals in the wild are threatened by loss of habitat, zoos can help provide a "safety net" and breeding ground for endangered populations.
 But providing shelter is just a small part of helping these species.
 With proper care and management, our curators, keepers, nutritionists and veterinarians make sure the animals have healthy food, adequate space, stimulating activities and the best health possible.
-See a list of the Threatened and Endangered Species (112KB PDF) that are at the Saint Louis Zoo.

 A Living Laboratory

-Meanwhile, our research experts conduct science and research that is used to protect and manange animals populations both in captivity and in the wild.
+Meanwhile, our research experts conduct science and research that is used to protect and manage animals populations both in captivity and in the wild.
 From managing when and what animals breed to studying disease and behavior, we hope to gain an understanding of animals at the Zoo and apply this information to the conservation of the species worldwide.